alongalperin/sequence_generation/README.md

 ```
 output: the score is: 0.680000
 We reached to 68% precenetage of accuracy.
-We will print confusion matrix (we will leave the code in the notebook and not attach it here)
+We will print confusion matrix (code in the notebook)
 ![alt text](https://github.com/alongalperin/sequence_generation/blob/master/images/confusion.png)